 |Shared By:||JJ Schlick on Nov 10, 2013|

-This steep, bouldery crack climb starts out with 50' of thoughtful "Overlookesque" trad daddy terrain with vertical fingers, and small hands jamming.
-Several different block boulder problems (5.10) add some intrigue to the growing mystery.
+This steep crack climb starts out with 50' of thoughtful "Overlookesque" trad daddy terrain with vertical fingers and small hands jamming.
+Several different block boulder problems (5.10) add some intrigue to the route.

-This pitch conjured memories of Acid Test Crack at the Forks because of the crisp jamming, dramatic stances, boulder problem cruxes, and it's just a striking line.
-If you're a conasuier of 5.12 basalt trad climbing, you are not going to want to pass up this out of the way line.
+The second known 5.12 to be established at Volunteer.
+This pitch conjured memories of Acid Test Crack at the Forks because of the crisp jamming, dramatic stances, bouldery cruxes, and it's just a striking line.
+If you're a connoisseur of 5.12 basalt trad climbing, you are not going to want to pass up this out of the way line.